Project Planning | By John Goodpasture | Read time minutes

 Goldratt, Eliyahu M. and cox, Jeff, The Goal, North River Press, Great Barrington, MA, 1985.

-Recommended read: Turning Many Projects into Few Project Priorities with TOC, by Frank Patrick.
+Recommended read: Turning Many Projects into Few Priorities with TOC by Francis S. Patrick.

 John shares his views on contemporary topics in project management, methodologies, and the value propositions of programmes and projects on his blog Musings on Project Management